Naga-Manohar-Y/Weather-Data-Analysis/README.md

 - **Amazon S3**: Acts as a data lake to store raw weather data.
 - **AWS Glue**: Performs ETL (Extract, Transform, Load) operations and loads data into Redshift.
 - **Amazon Redshift**: Data warehousing solution to store and analyze processed data.
-- **Amazon SNS**: Sends notifications on the status of data processing.
 - **Amazon MWAA**: Orchestrates the workflow using Apache Airflow.
+- **AWS CodeBuild**: Automates the build and deployment process as part of CI/CD.
 ## Workflow
 1. **API Data Extraction**:
    - A DAG in Airflow calls the OpenWeather API and ingests the data in CSV format into an S3 bucket.